 We have to strike the right balance between maintaining secure reliable electricity supplies, managing the cost to consumers, potential effects on the community and local economy, as well as engineering considerations.
-The proposed location, to be accessed off Calow Lane represents the best balance of these factors.
-It also benefits from direct connection into the wider road network, including the A617 and the M1.
+We expect to access the proposed site near Brinsworth from the west, via Long Lane, during both the construction and operational phases.
+Long Lane benefits from a direct connection to the strategic road network, including the A631, A630 and M1.